Beginner to advanced, acoustic to electric, Blues to Rock... we have the guitar lessons you need

-How to Play Guitar: The First 10 Things Beginner Guitar Players Should LearnSo you’re ready to learn how to play guitar, eh?
+How to Play Guitar: The First 10 Things Beginner Guitar Players Should LearnSo you're ready to learn how to play guitar, eh?
 Good.
-That’s awesome.
+That's awesome.
 Your cool points just went up from 10 to 11.
-And just like any new skill, you’ll have to start from the beginning.
-But the great thing is, if you work hard and keep at the basic skills when learning how to play guitar, you’ll lay yourself a killer foundation and you’ll be rockin' out before you know it.
-Take a look at our list of ten things any new guitarist should learn right away.
+And just like any new skill, you'll have to start from the beginning.
+But the great thing is, if you work hard and keep at the basic skills when learning how to play guitar, you'll lay yourself a killer foundation and you'll be rockin' out before you know it.
+Take a look at our list of fourteen reasons you should take music lessons.
 Then, get to work!
-Oh, and don’t forget to sign up for a free TrueFire All Access Plan, which gives you 30 days of unlimited access to our guitar lessons.
+Oh, and don't forget to sign up for a free TrueFire All Access Plan, which gives you 30 days of unlimited access to our guitar lessons.
 Plus, what amounts to an All Access Pass to all our downloads - (When they become available) and much more!

 When I was a young teenager I fell in love with the guitar.
 It was it's symmetric shape at first that drew me closer.
 The guitar has a wonderful shape and size.
 It felt great in the hands and the woods used in it's construction where warm and always smelled of roses.
 It was around this time that I first heard it played by a master and another miracle was revealed, the guitar could produce more than one melody at a time.
 In musical language this is called polyphony, many voices.
 It was a very important discovery for me because I knew at that point in time that I would try to make a life with the guitar.